dipscope/TypeManager.TS/README.md

 This option configures an alias so `username` property will be used instead of `name` when deserializing from object.
 There are plenty of configure options, so check `PropertyOptions` definition or section with [helper decorators](#defining-helper-decorators) below.
 For example you can make some properties serializable only or define custom property serialization.

 Now let's have a look at more complex definitions with generic types.
-That are `Array<TType>`, `Map<TKey, TValue>` and others.
+This are `Array<TType>`, `Map<TKey, TValue>` and others.
 To declare one of this you have to use extra argument available for `Property` decorator.
 Generic arguments are always passed as array to exactly see them within a source code.

 If you are using [reflect-metadata](https://github.com/rbuckton/reflect-metadata) then provide generics as a first argument so configure options will become the second.